Performing Regular Tech SEO Checks with SE Ranking

-Once completed, SE Ranking highlights the important and semi-important fixes.
+Once completed, SE Ranking lists the errors, warnings, and notices.
+Errors represent the most critical issues, warnings are the semi-important issues, and notices are not necessarily a problem but something to investigate.
 This is what we’ll pay attention to for the various tech SEO tasks you’ll want to complete on a regular basis.

 With that audit completed, we’re ready to dig into the regular technical SEO tasks.
 SE Ranking reports on a lot more than the few items I’m covering here, so I encourage you to review those items in more detail for your website.